-The purposes of the network are to encourage reflection and action on environmental issues (especially in relation to a just and fair world) among Gloucestershire Christians; to support and encourage local Christians who are concerned about the environment; to provide an information exchange and to facilitate co-ordination of initiatives.
+- To encourage reflection and action on caring for creation (especially in relation to a just and fair world) among Gloucestershire Christians;To support and encourage local Christians who are concerned about the environment;To provide an information exchange and to facilitate co-ordination of initiatives.

-We shall encourage as many as possible of the 420 local churches to register and work towards the EcoChurch Award (A Rocha) with a view to becoming a CofE EcoDiocese in 2018.
+We shall encourage as many as possible of the 380 parish churches to register with A Rocha and work towards the EcoChurch Award.
+The Diocese of Gloucester is working towards Silver accreditation by 2023.